UK Literary Tour 2027

 Day 8:

-Today, you will immerse yourself in the scholarly atmosphere of Cambridge at Girton College, University of Cambridge.
+Today you will immerse yourself in the scholarly atmosphere of Girton College, University of Cambridge.
 Girton College is known to be the first residential college in England to provide university-level education to women.
-Our day at Girton will include a variety of literary lectures, a walking tour of the college and its gardens, reading and writing sessions, and a visit to the college’s museums, exhibitions, libraries, and archives.
-We’ll return to the Cambridge city centre for dinner and enjoy a scenic walk back to the hotel.
+Our day at Girton will include academic presentations, a walking tour of the college and its gardens, and interactive study sessions engaging with the People’s Portraits Exhibition, the Lawrence Room Museum, and the Girton Library and Archives.
+Full details of the academic programming will be shared in advance of departure.
+We’ll return to Cambridge city centre for dinner and a scenic walk back to the hotel.

 Day 9:

-Today, we’ll say farewell to Cambridge and make our way back to London by coach.
-Upon arrival, we’ll check into our hotel and enjoy lunch before heading out again.
-In the afternoon, we’ll visit the British Museum, home to some of the most significant historical treasures in the English-speaking world.
-By evening, we’ll enjoy free time along the Thames before gathering for dinner near Shakespeare’s Globe Theatre.
-We’ll end the night with a captivating performance at the Globe.
+Today we say farewell to Cambridge and make our way back to London by train.
+Upon arrival, we’ll check in to our hotel and head out to explore.
+Time allowing, we’ll visit the Guildhall Art Gallery before gathering near Shakespeare’s Globe Theatre for dinner.
+We’ll end the night with a captivating performance at the Globe for a fitting literary finale to our time in England.

 Day 10:

-Today marks our final day in the UK and our long journey home.
-Once ready, the group will travel by bus to Heathrow Airport and bid farewell to the UK.
+Today marks our final day in the UK and our journey home.
+Once ready, the group will travel to Heathrow Airport and bid farewell to England.
 We hope you’ll take today to reflect on the unforgettable literary experiences and memories forged throughout your journey.
 Until next time!

 Dates, Costs, Inclusions, and Other Details: